Consulting authority essay

 Existing app concerns

-When an app, prototype, or partially built AI-assisted system already exists, the audit reviews whether the foundation can be stabilized, should be rebuilt in part, or should pause before more build time is spent.
+When an app, prototype, or partially built AI-assisted system already exists, the audit reviews whether the foundation can be stabilized, should be restructured in part, or should pause before more work is trusted.

 • existing unstable app, prototype, or partially built system